joyjeni/Gods_Promise/walk_with_Jesus.md

  ### Psalms: 147: 13 God Strenthens and Bless You
  For he strengthens the bars of your gates; he blesses your children within you.

+ #### Leviticus 20: 26 You are mine
+ You shall be holy to me, for I the Lord am holy  and have seperated you from the peoples, that you should be mine.